HIV: Tips for Caregivers to Avoid Infection

 The following preventive steps can eliminate your risk of getting HIV from someone you are caring for.

-- Wear vinyl or latex gloves if you may have contact with blood or body fluids from a person who is infected with HIV.
+- Wear disposable gloves if you may have contact with blood or body fluids from a person who is infected with HIV.
 Also, cover any cuts, sores, or breaks in your exposed skin.
 Wear rubber gloves when cleaning articles soiled with urine, feces, or vomit to avoid infection with other germs, even though HIV has never been spread by contact with these body products.

 - Wash your hands with soap and water after any contact with blood, even if you wear gloves.